 Whilst I prefer to meet with clients face to face for individual CBT, I am able to provide some telephone sessions in certain circumstances.

 Training, qualifications and experience

 My early career in general nursing in the 1980’s cemented my desire to help and support others.
 I worked in the NHS and private sectors but I became increasingly interested in people’s psychological wellbeing.
 I worked briefly as a voluntary youth counsellor before training in mental health nursing (early 1990’s) which provided me with invaluable knowledge and experience of working with a wide range of psychological difficulties.
 I developed an interest in CBT and have been employed as a qualified CBT Therapist in the NHS since 2010 after completing a post-graduate diploma in Cognitive Therapy from Oxford University.
-I am fully accredited with the British Association for Cognitive and Behavioural Psychotherapies (the professional body for CBT therapists) and I have recently begun private practice.
+I am fully accredited with the British Association for Cognitive and Behavioural Psychotherapies (the professional body for CBT therapists).

 Areas of counselling I deal with